vaibhavgupta2499/Intern-Work/int-cv-1/readme.md

     - This topic consists of [Introduction To Computer Vision and Basic Functions of OpenCV]()
     - Contents: :clipboard:

-    1)What is Computer Vision?
+    1) What is Computer Vision?

-    2)History of OpenCV

-    3)Basic Functions of OpenCV

-    4)Advantages of OpenCV

-    5)Applications of OpenCV
+    2) Examples of Computer Vision and Algorithms
+    3) How does Computer Vision work?
+    4) Why is Computer Vision important?
+    5) Origin of Computer Vision
+    6) Computer Vision basic functions
+    7) How to learn Computer Vision?
+    8) How to become a Computer Vision engineer?

 - Work flow :bookmark_tabs:
     - [Samarth M R](): Worked on Content Writing and Markdown.